lightvector/KataGo/docs/GTP_Extensions.md

          * `aga-button    : Equivalent to {"hasButton":true, "ko":"SITUATIONAL","scoring":"AREA",     "suicide":false,"tax":"NONE","whiteHandicapBonus":"N-1"}`
       * KataGo does NOT claim that the above rules are _exactly_ a match.
 These are merely the _closest_ settings that KataGo has to those countries' rulesets.
       * A small number of combinations are currently not supported by even the latest neural nets, for example `scoring TERRITORY` and `hasButton true`.
-      * Older neural nets for KataGo will also not support many of the options, and setting these rules will fail if these neural nets are being used.
+      * Older neural nets for KataGo (nets released before v1.3) will also not support many of the options, and setting these rules will fail if these neural nets are being used.
       * Note the distinction between the `chinese` and `chinese-ogs, chinese-kgs`.
 Often in Chinese tournaments, contrary to their nominal written rules, which specify positional superko, only simple ko is used, and triple ko typically does result in the referree voiding the game.
 However, many servers have implemented the nominal written rules rather than the actually-used rules.
    * `kata-set-rule RULE VALUE`
       * Sets a single field of the current rules, leaving other fields unaffected.